aidoskashenov/react-movies-aidoskashenov/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## `yarn dep`

+Creates an SVG **and** interactive HTML dependency graph for visualizing your project.

+The HTML will automatically open up with `browser-sync`.
+You can click on the different parts of the graph and look at the code. 👏🏽

+You can choose to include the SVG as part of your `commit` - maybe just for every '`master`' release? 🤷🏽‍♂️

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).